 Where: Albert Park, Melbourne, Victoria

-The 2018 Formula One Title race takes off at Albert Park, Melbourne, and the man to beat will be last year’s Driving Champion Lewis Hamilton who finished second in the event last year.
+The 2019 Formula One Title race takes off at Albert Park, Melbourne, and the man to beat will be last year’s Driving Champion Lewis Hamilton.
 The locals will be cheering for Perth native Daniel Ricciardo, who had another great season for Red Bull in 2018, finishing sixth in the year end Driver’s standings in a season which included a couple of big wins.
 Having signed a new two-year contract with Renault beginning this year, Ricciardo will be eager to get off to a good start with his new team and stake his claim as a leading contender for this year’s Championship.

 The featured event hits the track on Sunday at 4:10 pm, with the race covering 58 laps of Albert Park.
-While the Australian F1 Grand Prix is the highlight, the support card is excellent, including four V8 Supercar races from Thursday to Sunday, as well as the famous Celebrity Drivers Challenge.
+While the Australian F1 Grand Prix is the highlight, the support card for the weekend is excellent, including four Supercar races from Thursday to Sunday, as well as the famous Celebrity Drivers Challenge.

 Australian Grand Prix Live TV – (Sydney Time)